 Coffee jelly, beverage edition

-- 1 box of almond-flavored gelatin (I used Alsa)
+- 1 box unflavored gelatin (I used Alsa)

-- 3 tablespoons very strong brewed coffee (or 3 heaping tsps. of good instant coffee)
+- 3 tablespoons very strong brewed coffee or more (or 4 heaping teaspoons or more of good instant coffee)

-- 3 cup very cold milk the pour and drink kind
+- 3 cups ice cold milk the pour and drink kind

-- Prepare the gelatin according to package directions but reduce the amount of water by about 1/5 for a firmer jelly.
-Stir in the coffee or coffee granules.
+Prepare the gelatin according to package directions but reduce the amount of water by about 1/5 for a firmer jelly.
+Stir in the coffee (and sugar, if using unsweetened gelatin).

 - Pour into a shallow bowl or tray and allow to set.
 When firm, cut into one-inch cubes.
 Chill in a covered container.